tkem/cachetools/docs/index.rst

    instance or class.
 If `cache(self)` returns :const:`None`, the original underlying method is called directly and the result is not cached.
 The `cache` function is also available as the wrapped function's :attr:`cache` attribute.
 Multiple methods of an object or class may share the same cache object, but it is the user's responsibility to handle concurrent cache access in a multi-threaded environment.

+   Note that the objects returned from `cache` are not required to be instances of the cache implementations provided by this module.
+   :func:`cachedmethod` should work with any mutable mapping type, be it plain :class:`dict` or :class:`weakref.WeakValueDictionary`.

    One advantage of this decorator over the similar function decorators is that cache properties such as `maxsize` can be set at